-Policy Title: Disease Management Policy For Use of Livestock in Teaching, Research and Outreach
+Policy Title: Disease Management of Livestock in Teaching, Research and Outreach

-This document supplements the All Campus ACUP policy on disease management for laboratory animal species (Policy 2007-033) and is designed to specifically address infectious disease management in livestock used for teaching, research and outreach related to agriculture.
-Principle investigators are directed to the laboratory animal policy document when using species such as pigs and sheep in basic or comparative biomedical research.
+Purpose: This document supplements the All Campus Animal Planning and Advisory Committee (ACAPAC) policy on disease management for laboratory animal species (Policy 2007-033) and is designed to specifically address infectious disease management in livestock used for teaching, research, and outreach related to agriculture.
+Principal investigators are directed to the laboratory animal policy document when using species such as pigs and sheep in basic or comparative biomedical research.
 Surveillance, diagnosis, treatment, and control of disease are integral components of adequate veterinary care (Guide for the Care and Use of Laboratory Animal Care, 1996).
 Some infectious diseases can seriously compromise experimental protocols by inducing profound changes in immunologic, physiologic, neoplastic, and toxicologic responses in infected animals.
 Therefore, appropriate enactment of biosecurity programs in livestock for the control of known pathogens when their presence would be deleterious to the health of the animal and/or negatively impact the research that is vital to all aspects of a sound agricultural program.

 - Movement of personnel between facilities or between areas within a livestock facility must occur in such a manner as to prevent the spread of disease and should be an integral part of the biosecurity program for that unit.